darthroxas456/Data-Engineering-Project/README.md

 #### Iteration 1
 Due on 2/6/2020
-for this Iteration, I wrote the a Maven Project that would open a CSV file using OpenCSV which is a program used for reading said file.
+for this Iteration, I wrote a Maven Project that would open a CSV file using OpenCSV which is a program used for reading said file.
 After it reads the file it then prints out the contents of the file into the console